willstepp/writings/hunger/hunger-01.md

 	“I was awake the whole time.
 Don’t tell, okay?”
   “Don’t tell you were awake?”
 	Gawoni shrugged.
 Again he demanded the lookout to open the gates.
-  “Where are you going this early?”
+  “Where are you going this early in the morning?”
   “To fulfill an obligation.”
-  “But, where?”
+  “But where?”
-  “To those mountains, north of here.”
+  “North, to the mountains.”
   “Why go there?”
-  “That I cannot say.”
+  Mika did not answer.
   “The mountains are very far from here.
 Too far to travel on foot.
 How long will you be gone?”
   “However long it takes.”
   “What road will you travel?”